-Welcome to the December Lessons on Nature and the Outdoors
+Welcome to the March Nature/Outdoors Lessons

 Erin (Eddie) Dean has been homeschooling her bright, high-energy, and loquacious children for almost nine years.
 The children are 5, 12, and 20 (graduate) and can almost always be found side by side, often with foam swords, video camera, or both.
 She’s a lifelong hiker and roamer and married to Simon, a very supportive computer programmer/business analyst, kayak enthusiast, and husband who shares her love of all things outdoors—and is blind to messes.
 Erin’s background includes accounting, developing children’s programs for a large community center, and more years of wrangling other people’s children than she likes to admit.